NeuroDesk/neurocommand/README.md

 # neurodesk
 neurodesk makes containerized applications available on any linux system with singularity installed

-## Run Desktop with neurodesk installed in a Dockercontainer
+## Run Desktop with neurodesk installed in a Docker container
 https://github.com/NeuroDesk/vnm/